MarkEdmondson1234/googleMeasureR/README.md

 ## Default Google Analytics Web property

-you can set the default web analytics property by setting an environment variable:
+You can set the default web analytics property by setting an environment variable:

 In the `.Renviron` file set `MP_TRACKING_ID="UA-123455-1"`